-Mogsy is writing a page on her journey to find the right SwimRun wetsuit - it took a while!
+Mogsy had quite a hard time trying to find the right SwimRun wetsuit - it took a while!
 She ended up with a custom-made suit (ie. made-to-measure).
 It has essential features like front-and-back zips, and thinner neoprene under the arms to allow for easier swimming.

 BUT it also has some nice features, such as EXTERNAL rear pockets with flaps.
 These are much easier to access than inner pockets, which you have to unzip the suit front to get to.
 It also has a built-in webbing loop at the front, to clip a swimrun tow-rope into.

 Mogsy decided to look for a more dedicated swimrun wetsuit in January 2019, and discovered a new manufacturer - Colting from Sweden.
 This new wetsuit has all the best features that help in a cold swimrun event - it has long arms, as opposed to the short arms of her custom suit.
 The longer arms help to keep her warm while swimming in cold waters.
 Also, the short legs on the suit finish just above her knee - but here's something interesting - the leg didn't seem to seal very well around Mogsy's leg, meaning that water could leak in a bit when she first entered the water.